cameronsenese/codecard-avatar/README.md

 ![alt text](images/codecard-avatar-photo-v0.02.png "Code Card Custom Avatar")

-The function is designed to assemble and display a bitmap image which includes a unique card-owner identicon that's generated on-the-fly via a 3rd party API, and is based on a hash of the card owner's name.
+The function is designed to assemble and display a bitmap image which includes a unique card-owner identicon that's generated on-the-fly via a 3rd party API.
+Generation of the identicon avatar is based on a hash of the card owner's name.

 Apart from turning your Code Card into a personalized id-badge, the avatar function is a great reference for building an Oracle function which when invoked coordinates a number of interactions with a range of OCI services, external services, and the Code Card IoT device itself.